Skip to main content

-Prevention of Infective Endocarditis
+Prevention of infective endocarditis

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Infective Endocarditis article more useful, or one of our other health articles.
+You may find the Infective endocarditis article more useful, or one of our other health articles.

 • Dental.